 Echo Chambers: an environment in which a person encounters only beliefs or opinions that coincide with their own, so that their existing views are reinforced and alternative ideas are not considered.
 (TY Oxford Dictionary.)

-Or I would point that how Lonzo Ball, the Lakers #2 pick in this year’s draft, would redefine the NBA with his unseen talent.
-Over the summer leading up to this year’s basketball season, the living legends of the game took turns in front of the camera talking about Lonzo’s unparalleled talent.
+Echo Chambers in Sports?
+I would point that how Lonzo Ball, the Lakers’ #2 pick in the 2018 draft, would redefine the NBA with his unseen talent.
+Over the summer leading up to this year’s basketball season, the praise for Lonzo began with sports commentators.
+Then the Lakers fans and future teammates.
 Coaches from other teams chimed in, explaining that rookie Lonzo would take the Lakers to the playoffs in his first season.
+Finally, the living legends of the game took turns in front of the camera talking about Lonzo’s unparalleled talent.
 Season tickets sales skyrocketed for the big show.

-As of today, Lonzo averaging about 11 points a game.
+As of today, 6 months later, Lonzo averaging about 11 points a game.
 The Lakers are 11-25.
 Lonzo Ball has a long career ahead of him, for sure, but nobody would say that he’s lived up to the hype for his first season.